symbol/symbol-docs/source/cli.rst

     --profile <profile>        - (Optional) Select between your profiles, by providing a profile name.
     -h, --height <height>      - Block height.
-    -s, --page-size <pageSize> - (Optional) Page size between 10 and 100.
-Default: 10
-    -i, --id <id>              - (Optional) Id after which we want objects to be returned.
+    -n, --page-size <pageSize> - (Optional) Number of transactions per page.
+[10] -i, --id <id>              - (Optional) Identifier of the transaction after which we want the transactions to be returned.
     -o, --order <order>        - (Optional): Order of transactions.
 DESC.
 Newer to older.
 ASC.
 Older to newer.
-Default: DESC
+[DESC]

 *Command*